ballerina-platform/ballerina-spec/beps/con-jms/1365_support_jms_destination_per_svc.md

   # Represents configurations for JMS topic subscription.
   #
+  # + acknowledgementMode - Configuration indicating how messages received by the session will be acknowledged
   # + topicName - The name of the topic to subscribe to
   # + messageSelector - Only messages with properties matching the message selector expression are delivered.
   #                     If this value is not set that indicates that there is no message selector for the message consumer